Rick Ley: Coaching career

 Ley began his coaching career in International Hockey League, where he coached the Muskegon Lumberjacks to four first-place finishes and one championship during his tenure between 1984 and 1988.
 He was then hired by former Leafs defence partner Pat Quinn to coach the Vancouver Canucks IHL affiliate in Milwaukee.
+In the IHL, he went 259-123-38.

-After one season there, Ley was the coach of the Hartford Whalers for 2 seasons from 1989 to 1991, leading them to consecutive 4th-place finishes and first round playoff defeats at the hands of their New England rival the Boston Bruins in both seasons.
+Ley was named coach of the Hartford Whalers on June 7, 1989.
+With a coaching style described as the same as he played in being aggressive and hard-nosed, Ley led them to consecutive 4th-place finishes and first round playoff defeats at the hands of their New England rival the Boston Bruins in both seasons.
+Ley had considerable disputes with team owner Richard Gordon, who he described him as such: "Richard Gordon was a pleasant man to talk to.
+He had a Ph.D., but he thought he knew everything.
+He knew nothing about running a hockey team.
+He was a terrible owner."
+It was Gordon that pushed to remove Ron Francis as captain of the team, as Gordon told them that Francis, alongside three other players had expiring contracts that were to be traded before the end of the season.
+These disagreements led to an untenable relationship that compelled general manager Eddie Johnston to fire Ley in May of 1991.

 Ley then rejoined the Canucks.
-After serving as an assistant coach under Quinn for three seasons from 1991–92 to 1993–94, Ley became the 12th head coach in Vancouver Canucks' history on August 10, 1994.
-In 121 regular season games as head coach, the Canucks posted a record of 47–48–26.
+After serving as an assistant coach under Quinn for three seasons from 1991–92 to 1993–94, Ley became the 12th head coach in Vancouver Canucks' history on August 10, 1994 when Quinn elected to focus on his front office duties.
+In 121 regular season games as head coach, the Canucks posted a record of 47–48–26 before he was fired with six games remaining in the 1995-96 season.
 He also served the Canucks in a professional scouting capacity in 1996–97 and 1997–98.

 In 1998, he was once again hired by Quinn as an assistant coach with the Toronto Maple Leafs and held that role for eight seasons until he was relieved of his duties at the conclusion of the 2005–06 season.